On this page

 </details>

-Multiple selection with check boxes example code with JavaScript to handle ESC key action
+Advanced example with JavaScript for ESC key action

 So, how can you allow the user to select only one checkbox?
 One way to do that is to create the change event listener on all checkboxes, reset them all on the event handler, and set the property checked to value true at the end for the currently selected <input> element.